Cogniac Privacy Policy

 • To protect the rights, property, or safety of our business, our employees, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of cybersecurity, fraud protection, and credit risk reduction.

-You may also send us an email at support@cogniac.co to request access to, correct, or delete personal information that you have provided to us.
-We cannot delete your personal information except by also deleting your user account.
-We may not accommodate a request to change or delete information if we believe the change or deletion would violate any law or legal requirement.
+You may also send us an email at support@cogniac.co to request access to, correct, or delete personal data that you have provided to us.
+We cannot delete your personal data except by also deleting your user account.
+We may not accommodate a request to change or delete information if we believe the change or deletion would violate any law or legal requirement or negatively impact the information’s accuracy.

 Jurisdiction Specific Rights